-At the recommendation of the Nominating and Corporate Governance Committee, the Board has nominated the persons named below to serve as directors of the Company for a term beginning at the Annual Meeting and ending at the 2022 Annual Meeting of Stockholders.
-The date of commencement of service as a director refers to the Board of Directors of PharmAthene, Inc. prior to the closing of the Merger in May 2017, and the Board of the Company from and after the closing of the Merger.
+At the recommendation of the Nominating and Corporate Governance Committee, the Board has nominated the persons named below to serve as directors of the Company for a term beginning at the Annual Meeting and ending at the 2023 Annual Meeting of Stockholders.
+The date of commencement of service as a director refers to the Board of Directors of PharmAthene, Inc. prior to the closing of our merger with privately-held Altimmune, Inc. ("Private Altimmune") in accordance with the terms of the Agreement and Plan of Merger and Reorganization, dated January 18, 2017 (as amended, the "Merger Agreement"), whereby one of our wholly owned subsidiaries merged with and into Private Altimmune, with Private Altimmune surviving as our wholly owned subsidiary (the "Merger"), and the Board of the Company from and after the closing of the Merger.